 Your exterior design must also support your staff.
 A beautiful facade that blocks the path of a server or makes it difficult to manage a waitlist is counterproductive.

-• Hostess Station Placement: Ensure the entry point is clearly marked and protected from the elements.
+• Hostess Station Placement: Ensure the entry point is clearly marked.

-• Menu Visibility: High-quality, illuminated menu boards allow customers to browse prices and options without feeling pressured to enter immediately.
+• Menu Visibility: High-quality, illuminated menu boards allow customers to browse without feeling pressured.

 Frequently Asked Questions (FAQ)